 Agile is based on the wholesale day-ahead auction price, multiplied by a factor, with peak surcharges and VAT added.

-The Agile formula has been transparent since launch in 2018.
-In practice it works like this:
+The formula has been public since Agile launched in 2018, and in practice it works like this:

 -